grafana/plugin-tools/docusaurus/docs/ui-extensions/create-an-extension-point.md

 The `getPluginLinkExtensions` method takes an object consisting of the `extensionPointId`, which must begin `plugin/<PLUGIN_ID>`, and any contextual information that you want to provide.
 The `getPluginLinkExtensions` method returns a list of extension links that your program can then loop over.

+In the following example, a component render <LinkButton /> components for all link extensions that other plugins registered for the `plugin/another-app-plugin/menu` extension point ID.
+The context is passed as the second parameter to `getPluginLinkExtensions`, which makes the context immutable before passing it to other plugins.

 ```typescript
 import { getPluginLinkExtensions } from '@grafana/runtime';